Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – It’s just like everything around you can be useful.

 Yes, I asked this question because I saw a photograph when you started to work on “Emperor”.
-It was many things on the desk, photographs and other things.
-And you told in one interview that you start to think.
+There were many things on the desk, but it all looked like unique sensory art installation designed to engage the viewer and create an experience rather than just an object to view.

-Marion Burger: - I need to make an identity of a story, because I'm used to reading a script and then making the worlds around the words.
-But sometimes I find one object, really conceptual, that becomes the main idea, a symbolic object.
+Marion Burger: – I need to make an identity of a story, because I’m used to reading a script and then making the worlds around the words.
+But sometimes I find one object – a truly conceptual object – that becomes the main idea, a symbolic object.

 The warmest and strongest connection I have with my father is when I touch his hand.
-He's not very tactile and emotional, but when he does that, it's very strong just because he cannot say anything.
+He’s not very tactile and emotional, but when he does that, the moment becomes incredibly intense, just because he can’t say anything.

-Yes, I like the way you put instructions for the person who experiences “Emperor” into the story.
-User learns how to do it during the experience.
-It's very nice.
+I like the way you put instructions for the person who experiences “Emperor” into the story.
+The user learns how to do it during the experience.
+It’s very nice.

 You also gradually unveil interactive features.
-The more user goes into father’s memories, the more he's able to use his body again.
+The more a user goes into the father’s memories, the more he’s able to use his body again.

 Ilan Cohen: – Yes, this was a very conscious choice: to slowly build up the interactive features.
 So you start in the present, physically handicapped and unable to act the way you’d like to, and bit by bit, you unlock more personal memories, each bringing you a new toolset: riding a sled, standing up and pulling buried objects from the ground, teleporting… We wanted the experience to reward you with new features as you progressed through its runtime.

-Marion Burges: I hadn’t read that somewhere else before.
+Marion Burges: I haven’t read that anywhere.
 The idea of a Land of Aphasia is rather anecdotic.
-As I had said, when my father tries to explain something to me, he is pointing his finger, saying “it’s closer” or “not far”, or “right there”.
-It’s a kind of GPS, trying to conduct me.
-So I really feel I have to follow him in the land map that keeps changing.
+When my father tries to explain something to me, he is pointing his finger, saying “it’s closer” or “not far”, or “right there”.
+It’s like a kind of GPS trying to point me in the right direction.
+So I really feel I have to follow him through a landscape as if navigating a map that keeps changing.

-My father’s speech therapist told me after experiencing “Emperor”, that she was shocked because it was really what she felt trying to enter her patients’ worlds.
+After experiencing “Emperor”, my father’s speech therapist told me that she was shocked because it was really what she felt when she was trying to enter her patients’ worlds.
 Each person is different and each person has a personal relationship with the language.
-Every land is different.
+Every landscape is different.

-She told me that sometimes she worked with an autistic child that went under the table.
-So she accompanied him there and waited.
+She told me that sometimes she worked with an autistic child that hid under the table.
+So she joined him under the table and waited.
 She entered his world, trying to get him outside.

 She said that sometimes, people are far away, as though lost in a forest.
 And her job is to try to bring them closer to the clearing.
 I realized that this is exactly what happens with my father.
 He is pretty lost.
 Now, as a very old man, he doesn’t want to leave his place and talk anymore.
 He’s lost in the woods.

-So from your perspective, it's a journey to some foreign country of aphasia.
-But from his perspective, I think it is, I don't know, maybe a journey to find himself in this new circumstances.
-I’ve read some medical studies on how aphasiac people metaphorizes their own life and the topic of journey and battle is the most frequent.
-“Emperor” is because of a battle?
+So from your perspective, it’s a journey to some foreign country of aphasia.
+But from his perspective, I think it is maybe a journey during which he has to find himself in all new circumstances.
+I’ve read some medical studies on how aphasiac people use metaphors to describe their lives and journey and battle are the most frequent metaphors.
+Did you chose “Emperor” as the name for your VR project because of a battle?

-Marion Burger: - We explain it at the end of our project.
-One time, several months after his stroke, he was screaming in the house: “Emperor, Emperor!”.
-We were thinking with my mother, what does he want to say?
-We didn’t understand.
-And he was still screaming.
-I thought he went crazy, I was scared.
+Marion Burger: – We explain it at the end of our project.
+One time, several months after his stroke, We were wondering, my mother and I, what he wanted to say.
+We couldn’t understand.
+And he was screaming still.
+I thought he went crazy, and I was scared.
 But then I took it as something fun and light.
 It was the first moment of levity since the accident.
-And also afterwards, when I remember this moment, I was feeling like it's really him trying to control his world just because my father was quite authoritarian before.
-He still doesn't want to lose control.
-He still wants to be in a part of the world and just to be able to choose what he wants, say what he wants.
+And also afterwards, when I think of this moment, I was feeling like it’s really him trying to control his world just because my father would be quite authoritarian before.
+He still doesn’t want to lose control.
+He still wants to be a part of the world and just to be able to choose what he wants, say what he wants.
 So he still has the power, pointing his finger...

 I was thinking about “Emperor” in the context of filial narratives.
 I mean memoirs about fathers and daughters, about fathers from the perspectives of daughters.
 And the motif of the king is very frequent, for example, in Susan Faludi’s “In the Darkroom”.
 Or in Joanna Wilengowska’s “King of Warmia and Saturn”.

-Marion Burger: - When you are a child, you feel that your parent is like a huge statue : someone solid, who seems unbreakable.
-My father was also an authority figure, and this word “Emperor” fit him very well in a way.
+Marion Burger: – When you are a child, you feel that your parent is like a huge statue: someone solid, who seems unbreakable.
+My father was also an authority figure, and this word “Emperor” suited him very well in a way.

 We had a title before we started the project.
 It was the first thing.
 We like to have a clear concept, because it gives us a direction.
 So with this metaphor, you also have an environment: like the ruins, which can be connected to an emperor.
-But then again, there's some reality in that because my father was fascinated with archaeology.
+But then again, there’s some reality in that because my father was fascinated with archaeology.
 He did a lot of travels with my mother to see ruins in all these sites in Greece and Italy.
 So everything was linked.
-We tried to build as much as possible from who he really was because it gave more emotional investment and it was easier to find a universal truth inside that specificity.
+We tried to build as much as possible from who he really was because it gave more emotional investment and it was easier to find a universal truth within something so personal.

 When we started working on “Emperor”, we were trying to invent things completely, but it always felt a little off.
 Something being lost.
 And when we went into a bit of truth and translated it from a documentary into a poetic interpretation, it felt truthful again.

-For example, my father was also military.
+For example, my father was also a military.
 That links to the idea of power.
 He was a parachutist.
-That's why we have a falling-down-scene in “Emperor”.
+That’s why we have a falling-down-scene in “Emperor”.
 At the end of the experience you have a photo of him, in a parachute.
-And all the other photos that connect to details present in the experience, drawn from his real life, that can justify all these links.
+And there are all the other photos that connect to the details unique to the experience, drawn from his real life, that can justify all these links.

-When we were finding what the project was about, we realized what the main topic is: what's left of a man's life when he has no ability to share his life with others anymore.
-What's left is his memories and - in this case - the interpretation of those memories by someone who's curious about them.
+While we were working out what the project was about, we realized what the main topic is: what’s left of a man’s life when he has no ability to share his life with others anymore.
+What’s left is his memories and – in this case – the interpretation of those memories by someone who’s curious about them.

 Could you tell me more about your relation with your father?
 Did making “Emperor” and thinking about it, make you closer to yourself?